skulls-dot-codes/unabashed/README.md

 # JSON

-The JSON file must meet certain criteria from unabashed it's dependencies.
+The JSON file must meet certain criteria from unabashed's dependencies.
 If you need help then please refer to the source code of unabashed or the `sindresorhus/open` readme.

 > Note: The JSON file **must** be an array of items to open